Since 1 February this year, the HCC has received 35 complaints relating to cosmetic procedures performed by general health service providers.

 “It’s important for consumers to realise that even routine procedures carry some level of risk and for health service providers to ensure consumers are well informed of these risks prior to treatment,” she said.

-Ms Cusack said any concerns about cosmetic procedures should first be raised with the provider, and that her office could help with that.
+She said any concerns about cosmetic procedures should first be raised with the provider, and that her office could help people with advice on how to do that.

-In cases where people cannot resolve the complaint directly, or when it is inappropriate to do so, then the HCC will often take it up with the provider directly.
+In cases where people cannot resolve their complaint themselves, or when it is inappropriate to do so, the HCC can take it up with the provider directly.

 “We have several cosmetic procedure complaints ongoing as we try to get explanations, apologies, refunds or other appropriate outcomes through our impartial complaint resolution process,” Ms Cusack said.